-Silvia Careddu made an auspicious start to her career by winning unanimously the First Prize and the Audience prize at the 56 Concours International de Musique de Genève.
+Silvia Careddu made an outstanding start to her career by winning the First Prize unanimously (Premier Grand Prix à l’unanimité) and the Audience Prize at the 56th Concours International de Musique de Genève.

-Following the award, Lorin Maazel invited Silvia to become solo flute for his newly founded Filarmonica Arturo Toscanini.
-She later joined the Konzerthausorchester Berlin, the Wiener Symphoniker and the Wiener Staatsoper - Wiener Philharmoniker.
+Following this award, Lorin Maazel invited Silvia to his newly founded orchestra, the Filarmonica Arturo Toscanini.

-Silvia is regularly invited to important festivals as a soloist and as a chamber music partner (among which: Schleswig Holstein, Festival des Arcs, Bürgenstock Festival, Australian National Academy for Music, Festival de Pollenca, Festival de Salon, Musiktage Mondsee, Riva del Garda, Hitzacker Festival, Flautissimo, Fukuoka Japan Convention, NFA American Flute Convention, AFE Spanish Flute Convention, Festival de Colmar, Styriarte).
+She has appeared as a soloist and as a chamber music partner in internationally renowned festivals (among which: Schleswig Holstein, Salzburg Festspiel, MiTo, Cartagena, Festival des Arcs, Bürgenstock Festival, Australian National Academy for Music, Festival de Pollenca, Festival de Salon, Musiktage Mondsee, Riva del Garda, Hitzacker Festival, Flautissimo, Festival de Colmar, Styriarte, Festival Berlioz).